-An article in the Catholic World Report, “Rome Has Spoken¾Again, shows of how wide spread is the interest among Catholics regarding the issue of tighter controls.
+The article “Rome Has Spoken Again” in the Catholic World report shows how widespread is the interest among Catholics regarding the issue of tighter controls.

-“By formally recognizing a second category of beliefs¾which might be ranked slightly below what is ‘divinely revealed,’ beliefs in doctrines that are nevertheless to be ‘definitely held’¾and by incorporating this new category into canon law itself, John Paul II has also, in effect created another corresponding category of Church discipline¾a category slightly below that of formal heresy¾for those who continue to doubt or deny the Church’s teachings at this level…
+“By formally recognizing a second category of beliefs which might be ranked slightly below what is ‘divinely revealed,’ beliefs in doctrines that are nevertheless to be ‘definitely held’ and by incorporating this new category into canon law itself, John Paul II has also, in effect created another corresponding category of Church discipline, a category slightly below that of formal heresy, for those who continue to doubt or deny the Church’s teachings at this level…”

 “The action that the Pope has now taken cannot be altered or abolished by a future pope.
 Anyone with any knowledge of how the Church, and specifically, the Holy See, functions, and has consistently functioned down through Church history, cannot reach any other conclusion but that the thing is now done….

 The writer of this report is writing in a Catholic magazine to Catholics.
 He has delineated for them what they can expect if they do not align with the Roman Catholic Church on any issue.
-The new category concerns faith and morals¾the same area about which the RCC spoke before the international court of law was set up.
+The new category concerns faith and morals, the same area about which the Roman Catholic Church spoke before the International Court of Law was set up.

 The Outcome Grim

 The article in the Catholic World Report also observes serious consequences: